-For over a decade, Pace Law School has worked with Chinese law schools to initiate creative programs to further the advancement of environmental law.
+For decades, the Elisabeth Haub School of Law has worked with Chinese law schools to initiate creative programs to further the advancement of environmental law.
 We believe that enhanced communication among law students and scholars will prepare a new generation of environmental advocates in both China and the United States who can cooperate on transnational environmental and energy issues such as climate change, energy efficiency and renewable energy.
 In addition, experience with US-Chinese environmentalism and energy policies will produce students who are ready to tackle the challenges of global environmental governance.

-Our China Program is primarily built on the American arm of the Sino-American Center for Environmental Legal Education and Research (SACELER), a collaboration between Pace Law School and Shanghai Jiao Tong University School of Law (SJTU).
+Our China Program is primarily built on the American arm of the Sino-American Center for Environmental Legal Education and Research (SACELER), a collaboration between the Elisabeth Haub School of Law and Shanghai Jiao Tong University School of Law (SJTU).
 The mission of SACELER is to increase academic dialogue between China and the United States on topics related to environmental, energy, and land use law.

 SHANGHAI JIAO TONG UNIVERSITY – SHANGHAI

 Shanghai Jiao Tong is one of China’s oldest and most prestigious universities.
 SJTU also has a top environmental law program.
-Since 2000, Pace Law School and SJTU have developed a robust relationship that serves as the cornerstone of the Pace China Programs.
+Since 2000, Elisabeth Haub School of Law and SJTU have developed a robust relationship that serves as the cornerstone of the Pace China Programs.
 This partnership began with the creation of the Sino-American Center for Environmental Legal Education and Research (SACELER) in 2005.

-Through this Center, Pace and SJTU faculty and students have collaborated on numerous research and other projects, including:
+Through this Center, Haub and SJTU faculty and students have collaborated on numerous research and other projects, including:

-- The world’s first English/Mandarin Environmental Law Terms Dictionary, compiled by Pace and SJTU faculty and students.
-(Edward Elgar 2012) A Mandarin/English version is also in the works.
+- The world’s first English/Mandarin Environmental Law Terms Dictionary, compiled by Haub and SJTU faculty and students (Edward Elgar 2013).
+A Mandarin/English version is also in the works.

 - A major survey of U.S. statutory environmental laws in response to a research request to SJTU from China’s Ministry of Environmental Protection.
-Pace provided this research to Professor Wang Xi, Director of SJTU’s Environmental and Resources Law Center.
+The Haub School provided this research to Professor Wang Xi, Director of SJTU’s Environmental and Resources Law Center.